-“Be careful for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.” ~Philippians 4:6
+“Be careful with nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.” ~Philippians 4:6

 “The LORD hath heard my supplication; the LORD will receive my prayer.” ~Psalms 6:9